framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 ## Tips and Tricks

+### Hotsampling

+Minecraft hotsamples normally with SRWE.
+Look for `javaw.exe` under *Process Name*.

+If using a large render distance (>32 chunks, possible with OptiFine and other mods), it's recommended to run the game in a smaller resolution to let the chunks load before hotsampling to full resolution.
+It's also recommended to allocate even more memory to the game (8GB+) when using such a large render distance.

 ### Quick-lower FoV

-The OptiFine mod includes a 'punch-in' function bound to `c` by default.
+The OptiFine mod includes a zoom function bound to `c` by default.
 You can also use an in-game [spyglass](https://minecraft.fandom.com/wiki/Spyglass), however that drops your FoV by 10x, which may be a bit too much of a zoom.

 ### Exporting a depth buffer